uswds/uswds/README.md

 The components and style guide of the Draft U.S. Web Design Standards follow industry-standard web accessibility guidelines and use the best practices of existing style libraries and modern web design.
 The [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service) and [18F](https://18f.gsa.gov/) created and maintain the Draft Web Design Standards for designers and developers.
 They are designed for use by government product teams who want to create beautiful, easy-to-use online experiences for the public.
 To learn more about the project, check out this [blog post](https://18f.gsa.gov/2015/09/28/web-design-standards/).

-## Most recent release
+## Recent updates

-The most recent release of the Standards is v0.11.1.
-The [release notes and release history](https://github.com/18F/web-design-standards/releases) will tell you about significant updates and any breaking changes.
+Information about the most recent release of the Standards can always be found in the [release history](https://github.com/18F/web-design-standards/releases).
+We include details about significant updates and any backwards incompatible changes along with a list of all changes.

 ## Getting started